The part renters don't know

 Washington

-Can an eviction be removed from your record early?
+Can the record be removed early?

 Dispute inaccurate records